 One of the ideas is chosen each year, prize money is awarded, and the idea becomes the annual Red Ribbon theme.

-The Red Ribbon Week theme for 2019 is “Send a Message.
-Stay Drug Free.”
+The Red Ribbon Week theme for 2020 is “Be Happy.
+Be Brave.
+Be Drug Free.™”

-The winning theme was created by Izabella Ware, a student from Griswold Middle School in Griswold, CT.
+The winning theme was created by Tricia Nelson of Locust Corner Elementary School in Cincinnati, OH.
 Her message is not only used as the overall theme for the annual event, it’s also used to create branded Red Ribbon themed merchandise.

 People are encouraged to hold their own Red Ribbon event.
 The organizers of the Red Ribbon initiative also provide curriculum ideas as well as running a National Red Ribbon Photo Contest.